-iPad mini with Retina display introduced as original iPad mini gets a price cut [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+iPad mini with Retina display introduced as original iPad mini gets a price cut [UPDATED]Alex Wagner - Editorial Director of News and Content

 Alongside its new full-size iPad, Apple today took the wraps off of the iPad mini with Retina display.
 As its name suggests, this new iPad mini sports a 7.9-inch 2048x1536 Retina display, which is the same screen resolution found on the new iPad Air.
 That new Retina display isn't the only major upgrade that Apple has included with the new iPad mini, though, as the updated 7.9-inch slate also features the same A7 processor as its larger sibling.

 Also buried inside the iPad mini with Retina display is Multiple-In-Multiple-Out (MIMO) tech, which enables double the Wi-Fi performance of the previous iPad mini, and expanded 4G LTE support for more carriers around the globe.
 Finally, the backside of this shrunken iOS slate is home to a 5-megapixel camera, while the front houses a FaceTime HD camera that's said to be improved over the front-facing shooter found on the OG iPad mini.